fullmetalbrackets/blog/src/content/blog/watchtower-notifications.md

   - WATCHTOWER_NOTIFICATIONS_HOSTNAME=<hostname>
 ```

 Finally, let's schedule updates for a specific time when no one will be using them.
 This is done as a `cron` expression, but it takes 6 fields instead of the standard 5, and times are in UTC.
-(I suggest using <a href="https://crontab.cronhub.io" target="_blank">this cron expression generator by Cronhub</a>.)
+(I suggest using <a href="https://crontab.cronhub.io" target="_blank" data-umami-event="watchtower-notifications-cronhub">this cron expression generator by Cronhub</a>.)
 So, for example, the below schedule updates for _0800 UTC_ which is **3:00 AM EST**:

 ```yaml
   - WATCHTOWER_SCHEDULE=0 0 8 * * *